Kristina01111000/lavendersite/README.md

 - look into square for wp: https://wordpress.org/plugins/woocommerce-square/

 - she wants preorders up by mid-january
-- we can try square, if its not good we can switch back to woocommerce
 - there are a lot of negative reviews -> biggest complaints is that inventiry doesn't sync, and inventory management is broken
 - estimated date of pickups for pre orders?
 - will add a banner that says preorders open on ----